gilleskratzer/ABN/index.md

 # Quickstart

 [Simple examples](quickstart_examples.md) provide illustrations of how to perform data analyses using additive Bayesian networks with abn ( [installation procedure](getting_started.md)).
 The data sets used are provided with abn.
-Many more examples are given at the end of the relevant manual pages in R, e.g. see ?fitabn, ?buildscorecache, ?mostprobable, ?search.hillclimber.
+Many more examples are given at the end of the relevant manual pages in R, e.g. see `?fitabn`, `?buildscorecache`, `?mostprobable`, `?search.hillclimber`.
 More realistic examples are given in [case studies](#case_studies).

 ***